ugenk/icinga_flussonic/README.md

 check-flussonic
 ===============

-Nagios/Icinga plugin to check flussonic state.
+Nagios/Icinga plugin to check flussonic state and monitor amount of alive streams.
+Problem is reported in case of flussonic general failure, or if % of alive streams less then configured.

 Requirements
 ------------